quangvnai/quangvnai.github.io/content/authors/admin/_index.md

       Full scholarship for both Master's and Ph.D. studies.
 ---

-Van-Quang Nguyen is a postdoctoral researcher at RIKEN AIP and Tohoku University, recently focusing on (Multimodal) Large Language Models for vision-language understanding and applications (e.g., autonomous driving, and environmental intelligence).
-He has authored papers at top-tier venues (ECCV, IJCAI, CVPR, FG, CACIE, TIV, etc), accumulating 750+ citations, and mentors graduate researchers on agentic AI systems.
-He is passionate about bridging scientific research with real-world deployments that improve safety, sustainability, and accessibility.
+Quang Nguyen (full name: Van-Quang Nguyen) is a postdoctoral researcher at RIKEN AIP in the Multimodal Visual Intelligence Team.
+His recent work centers on Multimodal Large Language Models for vision–language understanding and its applications (e.g., on autonomous driving, environmental intelligence).
+He has published in leading venues such as ECCV, CVPR, IJCAI, FG, CACIE, and TIV, with over 750 citations, and he mentors graduate students on doing research and building AI systems.
+He is driven by a commitment to translate scientific advances into practical technologies that enhance sustainability, efficiency, and accessibility.
+Please reach out for potential collaboration.